IvanditoRakaputra/Forum-Week9-OOP/README.md

 ```

-- Accessor methods or getter setter is necessary because it provide controlled access to the private fields (variables) of a class.
+- Accessor methods is necessary because it provide controlled access to the private fields (variables) of a class.

 ### (c) (i) Construct unified modelling language (UML) diagrams to clearly show the relationship between the SalesPerson and Sales classes.